Bengal Foundation

 The Bengal Foundation (বেঙ্গল ফাউন্ডেশন) is a Bangladeshi non-profit and charitable organization headquartered in Dhanmondi, Dhaka.
-It is mostly known for organizing local and international events in the country.
+It is mostly known for organizing local and international cultural events in the country.

 History

 Bengal Foundation was founded by Bangladeshi industrialist and entrepreneur Abul Khair Litu in 1986, as part of his endeavour to promote and showcase Bangladeshi art on a larger platform.
 The foundation was registered as a private trust and funded entirely by the Bengal Group.
 Since 1999, the foundation has organised several international art camps that involve nearly 300 artists from around the world.
 Notable venues include Florence (2005), Dhaka (2006), Kolkata (2008) and Maldives.

 Projects

 Films and documentaries

 The Bengal Foundation produced and made films and documentaries, which are sorted below: